 Supplier Management System

-The ethical supplier management system ensures that suppliers are aware of and respect internationally recognized human and labor rights, take environmental protection initiatives and implement anti-corruption mechanisms in their business.
+The ethical supplier management system ensures that suppliers are aware of and respect internationally recognised human and labour rights, take environmental protection initiatives and implement anti-corruption mechanisms in their business.

 Ethical risk assessment

-At Royal Greenland, we look at three publicly available and globally recognized indices when assessing international suppliers:
+At Royal Greenland, we look at three publicly available and globally recognised indices when assessing international suppliers:

 - Environmental Performance Index (EPI)

 - Corruption Perceptions Index (CPI)

 The risk assessment is carried out semi-annually and is the starting point for evaluation and approval of the suppliers in the ethical supplier management system.

 The ethical supplier management system - Three phases

 At Royal Greenland, we assess the risk of suppliers in our international value chain in relation to the supplier's country of origin.